dorukkarinca/keras-buoy/README.rst

 | :code:`to_path (str)`             | Specifies the path where the model weights will be saved, and must have the :code:`.h5` extension.                                                                            |
 +-----------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+If :code:`to_path` is :code:`mymodel.h5`, then there will be :code:`mymodel_epoch_num.pkl` and :code:`mymodel_history.pkl` in the same directory as :code:`mymodel.h5`, which hold backups for the epoch counter and the history dict, respectively.

 **Returns:**

 A ResumableModel instance.
 You can call :code:`.fit(...)` on it.